jbbenavidesr/advanced_databases/README.md

-# advanced_databases
+# Advanced Databases

-Exercises and projects for Advanced Databases class in my masters degree at UNAL
+As part of my mastr's degree in Computational and Systems Engineering, I'm taking an advanced databases course.
+In this repo I'll organize all code, exercises and documentation related to what I do in this course.